crownstone/crownstone-sdk/HUB.md

     sudo snap connect crownstone-hub:bluetooth-control        :bluetooth-control
     sudo snap connect crownstone-hub:removable-media          :removable-media

-Last, but not least, the crownstone-hub snap uses a mongo database.
-There's no default snap for mongo available, so we packaged one for you:

-    sudo snap install crownstone-mongo

-Now you are ready to configure the USB dongle itself, which connects everything to the Crownstone cloud using your authentication data.
+Now you are ready to setup the hub software itself, which connects everything to the Crownstone cloud using your authentication data.

 <a name="manual_setup"></a>
 # Manual setup of the hub software